Image credit: TCarta Ltd, Kings College London

-1. To count vehicles using very high-resolution satellite imagery;
+1. To effectively and reliably count vehicles using very high-resolution satellite imagery;

 2. To create vehicle emissions road-by-road and combining these with other emissions, to predict high resolution air quality concentrations in any city;

-The Feasibility Study includes the development of a proof of concept, aimed at obtaining further customer buy-in and to develop user needs.
+The Demonstration Project includes the development of a profitable, operational and repeatable workflow aimed at obtaining further customer buy-in.

 Users and their needs

-The Users and Customers involved in the Feasibility Study fall within the sectors identified below.
+The Users and Customers involved in the Demonstration Project fall within the sectors identified below:

-- Government – air quality is recognized as a major global health concern gaining national and international media coverage on a regular basis, and increasing knowledge is vital for informed policy decision making.
-Governments require detailed baseline data for ensuring compliance and designing policy.
+- Government/Local Authority – air quality is recognized as a major global health concern gaining national and international media coverage on a regular basis, and increasing knowledge is vital for informed policy decision making.
+Governance authorities require detailed and accurate baseline data for ensuring compliance and policy driving.